 Sometimes buyers don’t want to put their house on the market until they’ve found the perfect house to move to.
 However most sellers only want proceedable* buyers to view their home.
 This can leave buyers feeling as though they’re in a ‘chicken and egg’ situation.

 While unproceedable buyers may feel confident that their own home will sell in days, in reality it can take weeks or months.
 In the meantime the house of their dreams will likely sell to a proceedable buyer.
-One way around this is to look into a bridging loan, though few buyers choose this path.
+One way around this is to buy before you sell (possibly with a bridging loan), though few buyers choose this path.